EmreUYGUNX/lumi-platform/docs/contributing.md

 - Release branches follow `release/<version>` and are cut by the Release Manager.
 - Releases require sign-off from Engineering, QA, DevOps, and Product (see `PHASE-0-FOUNDATION-SETUP.md`).
 - Tag releases using semantic versioning.
+- Generate or update the project changelog with `pnpm changelog:generate` before release sign-off.

 ## 9. Support